Candlemas: Spain: Catalonia

+Traditionally, Candlemas was identified in mountainous areas of Catalonia as the date that bears awake from hibernation: Per la Candelera, l'ós surt de l'ossera ("on Candlemas, the bear leaves its den").
+Accordingly, bear festivals, where a man in a bear costume scares and annoys the populace, are celebrated in some areas of Catalonia around carnival.
+The original meaning was linked to the popular belief that they were held at Candlemas.

+Sweden and Finland

+In Swedish and Finnish Lutheran churches, since 1774 Candlemas has been celebrated on the Sunday between 2 and 8 February inclusive.
+If this Sunday happens to be the last Sunday before Lent, i.e. Shrove Sunday or Quinquagesima (Fastlagssöndagen, Laskiaissunnuntai), Candlemas is celebrated one week earlier.

+Americas

 Guatemala

-The Virgin of Candles is the patron saint of Jacaltenango, and her feast is marking the end of the Christmas season.
+The Virgin of Candles is the patron saint of Jacaltenango, and her feast marks the end of the Christmas season.

 Mexico

 Dressing and adoration of the Christ Child and family meals with tamales on Candlemas are an important Mexican tradition.
 The customs of this feast is closely linked to that of the Epiphany, during which the tasting of the rosca de reyes (kings cake) will determine who is responsible for organizing La candelaria.
-Whoever finds the muñeco (bean-shaped Christ child) in the cake is named godparent of the Christ child, who will then dress the niño dios (an image of the Christ child in the form of a doll) on Candlemas with richly decorated clothes.
+Whoever finds the muñeco (bean-shaped Christ Child]) in the cake is named godparent of the Christ child, who will then dress the niño dios (an image of the Christ child in the form of a doll) on Candlemas with richly decorated clothes.
 This Christ child is then brought to the church to be blessed.
 Memories of these events are often passed down from generation to generation in families.

 Following this is the family meal.
 Whoever draws the bean on Epiphany must also prepare tamales, believed to echo Mexico's pre-Christian past with its offerings of maize.
 The whole family is invited to this meal (often the same people as for the Rosca at Epiphany), which gives the festival an aspect of family and sharing.
-These celebrations occur not only in Mexico but also in Mexican communities worldwide, for instance, in France.
-It is for this reason that the Mexican tradition also appears in the Inventory of intangible cultural heritage in France.